joeappleton18/devops_2022_2023_notes/week-3/README.md

 ![](./actions.png)

 1. Can you expand `main.yaml` to also check types and run prettier?
-2. Check out a new branch push to the remote and raise a pull request you should get a detailed report on the status of the jobs that have run.
+2. Check out a new branch, push to the remote repository, and raise a pull request: you should get a detailed report on the status of the jobs that have run.
 3. **Bonus Task:** [GitHub actions has a marketplace of actions we can use](https://github.com/marketplace?type=actions).
 Can you use the marketplace to create a new job that does something interesting.
 [This project management example sparked my interest](https://docs.github.com/en/actions/managing-issues-and-pull-requests/moving-assigned-issues-on-project-boards).
 [You can also do things like update discord on a pull request](https://github.com/marketplace/actions/discord-message-notify)

 :::